 - All required paperwork (documents) should be made available.

-- The application form and accompanying documents is submitted at the embassy.
+- The application form and accompanying documents are submitted at the embassy.

 - Pay the stated fees for processing.